ethanflower1903/kubernetes-new/README.md

 The parts of a Kubernetes cluster is a quite large topic that could fill multiple articles.
 We're only going to cover the basics to present a framework on how a cluster works.
 This might seem like a bit of a dry subject, but it will illustrate the different features of Kubernetes clusters and you'll hopefully see how they solve problems inherent in traditional software deployments.

 This is a great opportunity to introduce the official Kubernetes documentation.
 Concerning any Kubernetes topic, the docs are a deep well of knowledge and should always be the first place you consult to learn more, the cluster components being a great example.
+But first you need to know about kubectl, which is the Kubernetes command line tool used to run commands on your cluster.
+You'll use it to inspect different parts of your cluster, deploy and view running workloads, troubleshoot issues, and other tasks.
+We'll install kubectl a bit later, just know for now that it's the tool you'll use most to interact with Kubernetes.

+Every cluster has two main parts, the control plane and the worker nodes.
+The worker nodes run your containers via instructions based from the control plane.
+The nodes run your containers in Docker or another container engine as pods.
+Pods are the smallest unit of deployment in Kubernetes, usually made up of a single container with some exceptions.

+Control Plane Components

+The first main component of the control plane is the API server.
+It receives commands issued to the cluster and sends responses back out, much like any API.
+When you run a command with kubectl, it essentially talks to the API server and outputs the response to your terminal.

+Next is the scheduler.
+When you deploy a pod the scheduler figures out where would be best to run it, looking at the loads already running on each node and any specific scheduling rules in place to make a decision.

+The controller watches several elements of the state of the cluster to take action if the intended state isn't met.
+It monitors nodes and takes action to respond if a node goes offline.
+It handles maintaining a set number of replicas for pods.
+It directs internal networking so that a pod is reachable no matter what node it is on.
+The controller is basically the secret sauce that makes the Kubernetes multi-node clustering magic happen.

+Our last major control plane component is etcd.
+This is a key store that holds all the cluster data.
+Think of it as a database that stores all the configuration of everything running in your cluster.

+All of these control plane components are designed to be run with redundancy, typically with multiple virtual machines configured as control planes.
+Under the hood they are managing this redundancy with complicated logic loops and quorums, which are topics way outside of our scope for today but fascinating to dive into.